haquefardeen/awesome-dot/README.md

      every YouTube video Please go and watch.
   -  [Polkadot](https://www.youtube.com/watch?v=GcOKXAOh4Xw)- Official channel of Polkadot.
   -  [Whiteboard crypto](https://www.youtube.com/watch?v=YlAdEQp6ekM&t=23s)-DOT explained with animation.
-  -  [Exodus](https://www.youtube.com/watch?v=i6AP6zkhOkA)- Kusama & Polkadot parachains explained in simple terms.
+  -  [Exodus](https://www.youtube.com/watch?v=i6AP6zkhOkA) - Kusama & Polkadot parachains explained in simple terms.
-  -  [Promo team channel](https://www.youtube.com/@PolkadotPromoTeam)-A marketing startup that is contributing to increasing the value of substrate.
+  -  [Promo team channel](https://www.youtube.com/@PolkadotPromoTeam) - A marketing startup that is contributing to increasing the value of substrate.
 Their 2-minute weekly news is amazing and worth watching.
-  -  [Kryptoschain](https://www.youtube.com/@KryptosChain)- From Tutorials to News.
+  -  [Kryptoschain](https://www.youtube.com/@KryptosChain) - From Tutorials to News.
 This channel has covered a wide range of concepts.
 Their recent video about teleporting the token is amazing.
-  -  [Unit Network](https://www.youtube.com/@UnitNetwork)- Learn about the fundamentals of Polkadot.
+  -  [Unit Network](https://www.youtube.com/@UnitNetwork) - Learn about the fundamentals of Polkadot.
-  -  [Web3 Online](https://www.youtube.com/@web3online)- Learn about Rust and Polkadot ecosystem.
+  -  [Web3 Online](https://www.youtube.com/@web3online) - Learn about Rust and Polkadot ecosystem.
   -  [Polkadot in Action](https://www.youtube.com/playlist?list=PLi8ol7g_VgHE6ODDyvaWyLn-JhFIiERB_) - Polkadot in Action YouTube series showcasing the power of Polkadot through the
      Nova Wallet